0: Physics

 The value zero plays a special role for many physical quantities.
 For some quantities, the zero level is naturally distinguished from all other levels, whereas for others it is more or less arbitrarily chosen.
 For example, for an absolute temperature (typically measured in kelvins), zero is the lowest possible value.
 (Negative temperatures can be defined for some physical systems, but negative-temperature systems are not actually colder.)
 This is in contrast to temperatures on the Celsius scale, for example, where zero is arbitrarily defined to be at the freezing point of water.
 Measuring sound intensity in decibels or phons, the zero level is arbitrarily set at a reference value—for example, at a value for the threshold of hearing.
-In physics, the zero-point energy is the lowest possible energy that a quantum mechanical physical system may possess and is the energy of the ground state of the system.

 Computer science

 Modern computers store information in binary, that is, using an "alphabet" that contains only two symbols, usually chosen to be "0" and "1".
 Binary coding is convenient for digital electronics, where "0" and "1" can stand for the absence or presence of electrical current in a wire.
 Computer programmers typically use high-level programming languages that are more intelligible to humans than the binary instructions that are directly executed by the central processing unit.
 0 plays various important roles in high-level languages.
 For example, a Boolean variable stores a value that is either true or false, and 0 is often the numerical representation of false.

 0 also plays a role in array indexing.
 The most common practice throughout human history has been to start counting at one, and this is the practice in early classic programming languages such as Fortran and COBOL.
 However, in the late 1950s LISP introduced zero-based numbering for arrays while Algol 58 introduced completely flexible basing for array subscripts (allowing any positive, negative, or zero integer as base for array subscripts), and most subsequent programming languages adopted one or other of these positions.
 For example, the elements of an array are numbered starting from 0 in C, so that for an array of n items the sequence of array indices runs from 0 to n−1.
+Since C arrays are accessed by the array's first element memory address plus an offset, the initial pointer plus with offset zero refers to the first element of the array.

 There can be confusion between 0- and 1-based indexing; for example, Java's JDBC indexes parameters from 1 although Java itself uses 0-based indexing.